mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 ![](tool-window-locks.png)

-Locks and Bridges describes the functionality of replacing a Tile on the World Map with another tile, when a BoomBoom is defeated and its Orb collected.
+Locks and Bridges describes the functionality of replacing a Tile on the World Map with another tile, when a Boom Boom is defeated and its Orb collected.
 There are 17 entries, defining the Replacement Tile and the Map Position of the tile to be replaced.

-A World Map can choose 4 out of the 17, so at most 4 Tiles can be replaced by defeating 4 different BoomBooms.
+A World Map can choose 4 out of the 17, so at most 4 Tiles can be replaced by defeating 4 different Boom Booms.

 The replacement tile should be obvious and double-clicking on it pops up a Tile Selector.
 Remember, however, that tiles are grouped by their sub palette.
 When replacing a Tile using this mechanism here, it keeps the sub-palette of the one